pirsch-analytics/pirsch-wordpress/README.md

 # Pirsch WordPress

-The official Wordpress Plugin for Pirsch.
+The official Wordpress Plugin for Pirsch Analytics.

 ## Usage